Netcracker/qubership-hive-metastore/docs/public/installation.md

 # Upgrade

-The upgrade process can be performed using [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/).
+You can perform the upgrade process using [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/).
-It is required to check the new release notes for incompatibility points of parameters with the new version of hive-metastore.
+It is required to check the new release notes for incompatibility points of parameters with the new version of Hive-metastore.

-**Note**: `hiveInitJob.upgradeSchema` parameter must be set to true when updating from hive 3.* versions to hive 4.* versions and when hive metastore database is not cleaned.
+**Note**: You must set the `hiveInitJob.upgradeSchema` parameter to true when updating from hive 3.* versions to hive 4.* versions and when Hive-metastore database is not cleaned.

-**Note**: If you need to change S3 connection properties, Postgres Hive-metastore database must be manually recreated and Hive-metastore must be reinstalled after removing the previous release from the namespace.
+**Note**: If you need to change the S3 connection properties, you must manually recreate the Postgres Hive-metastore database and reinstall Hive-metastore after removing the previous release from the namespace.